Fettes College

 Fettes College (/ˈfɛtᵻs/) is a co-educational private boarding and day school in Craigleith, Edinburgh, Scotland, with over two-thirds of its pupils in residence on campus.
 The school was originally a boarding school for boys only and became co-ed in 1983.
-In 1978 the College had a nine-hole golf course, an ice-skating rink used in winter for ice hockey and in summer as an outdoor swimming pool, a cross-country running track, and a rifle shooting range within the forested 300-acre grounds.
+In 1978 the College had a nine-hole golf course, an ice-skating rink used in winter for ice hockey and in summer as an outdoor swimming pool, a cross-country running track, and a rifle shooting range within the forested 300 acre grounds.
 Fettes is sometimes referred to as a public school, although that term was traditionally used in Scotland for state schools.

 The school was founded with a bequest of Sir William Fettes in 1870 and started admitting girls in 1970.
 It follows the English rather than the Scottish education system and has nine houses.
 The main building, called the Bryce Building, was designed by David Bryce.

-The school is included in The Schools Index as one of the 150 best private schools in the world and among top 30 senior schools in the UK.
+The school is included in The Schools Index as one of the 150 best private schools in the world and among the top 30 senior schools in the UK.

+The Scottish Child Abuse Inquiry found evidence of historical sexual and physical abuse at Fettes College, including incidents reported to have occurred in the 1980s, which were also highlighted in BBC News coverage.